Most people don’t know how to not shop for a photographer. You should ask yourself the following questions before you start shopping.

-Once you’ve answered your five (5) questions, you’ll have a list of questions for your photographer because you’ll have an idea of what you need, want and can afford.
+Once you’ve asked and answered the five (5) questions to yourself, you’ll have a list of questions for your photographer because you’ll have an idea of what you need, want, location, and can afford.

-But, let me give you a few question(s) you definitely want to ask you photographer in case you don’t think about these questions.
+But, let me give you a few questions you definitely want to ask a photographer in case you don’t think about these questions.

-- Ask the photographer if they photograph the type of venue you’re having (e.g. wedding, family portraits, etc.).
+- Ask the photographer if they photograph the type of venue you’re having (e.g. wedding, family portraits, senior portraits, etc.).

 - Ask if the photographer is available on the date of your venue?